Sophie Berthelot

-Sophie Caroline Berthelot (née Niaudet; February 17, 1837 – March 18, 1907) became the first woman to be interred in the Panthéon, alongside her husband Marcellin Berthelot.
+Sophie Caroline Berthelot, née Niaudet (/bɛərtəˈloʊ/ ber-tə-LOH, /fr/; February 17, 1837 – March 18, 1907), became the first woman to be interred in the Panthéon, alongside her husband Marcellin Berthelot.
 She was the only woman interred in the Panthéon until Marie Curie almost a century later in 1995.

 Biography

 Berthelot was born on February 17, 1837, in Nantes.
 She was the niece of Louis-François-Clement Breguet and received a strict Calvinist education from her mother in the tradition of the Breguet family.
 She married the chemist and politician Marcellin Berthelot on May 10, 1861.
 Her husband "lived in complete and happy union with his wife."
 The couple had four sons and two daughters, including the politician and historian André Berthelot (1862–1938), the scholar Daniel Berthelot (1865–1927), the diplomat Philippe Berthelot (1866–1934) and the philosopher René Berthelot (1872–1960).